If you want to land the job, employers must be able to get in touch with you.

 With many online applications, it's customary to include your contact details in other parts of the submission form.
 However, CVs often become detached from their original correspondence as they get passed between key stakeholders in the recruitment process.
 As a result, including accurate contact details on your CV is essential.

-Failing to include contact information on your CV could result in a missed opportunity, as employers are likely to struggle to get in touch with you.
+Failing to include contact information on your CV could result in a missed opportunity, as employers and hiring managers are likely to struggle to get in touch with you.
 So not only do your contact details need to be present and accurate, but they also need to be shown in an obvious place on your CV.

 Here is a selection of tips and tricks to help you identify what contact information should be on your CV and where it should be placed.